kermitt2/entity-fishing/doc/restAPI.rst

    curl 'http://cloud.science-miner.com/nerd/service/disambiguate' -X POST -F "query={'language': {'lang':'en'}}, 'entities': [], 'nbest': false, 'sentence': false, 'structure': 'full'}" -F "file=@PATH_FILENAME.pdf"

+Additional optional parameters
+""""""""""""""""""""""""""""""

+In addition to the different parameters described previously, it is also possible to set *per query* two additional parameters:

+- `ngramLength`: the maximum length of a term to be considered as mention, default is `6` (i.e. complex terms will be considered up to 6 words)

+- `targetSegmentSize`: the maximum length of a segment to be considered when processing long texts in number of characters, default is `1000` (i.e. a text of 10,000 characters will be segmented in approximatively ten balanced segments of a maximum 1000 characters)

+However, it is advised **not to modify these parameters** in a normal usage of the service, because the different models have been trained with the default parameter values.
+Modifying these parameters might decrease the accuracy of the service.

 PDF input
 ^^^^^^^^^